gabors-data-analysis/gabors-data-analysis.github.io/_pages/datasets.md

 ## wms-management-survey
 **Content and coverage**: The wms-management-survey data includes data on manufacturing companies from 24 countries and was collected between 2004 and 2015.
-The dataset has N=9569 observations.
 **Key variables**: management score, founder/family ownership.
 **Used in case studies**:
 [Management quality and firm size: data collection](link)